amisr/amisrsynthdata/README.rst

   $ amisrsynthdata config.yaml

-The :ref:`Configuration File` sections contains information about the contents of these configuration files and how to construct one.
+The `Configuration File` sections contains information about the contents of these configuration files and how to construct one.

 Limitations
 -----------